bmacnaughton/macro-play-with-rust/README.md

-the macro `make_lookup_by_str_func` creates a function that looks up a string slice in a list of `str` and returns an `Option` to a value associated with each `str` in the list, or `None` if the needle was not found.
+the macro `make_lookup_by_str_func` creates a function that looks up a string slice in a list of `str` and returns an `Option` to a value associated with each `str` in the list, or `None` if the needle was not found. the list of tuples, e.g., `(str, value)` is split into multiple lists, one for each length of `str` in the tuples.

 example: